We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-These medications stop production of the enzyme PDE5 so that your body can produce higher levels of nitric oxide and relax your penis muscles, letting sufficient blood flow into the penis for an erection.
+These medications stop production of the enzyme PDE5.
+This allows your body to produce higher levels of nitric oxide and relax your penis muscles, letting sufficient blood flow into the penis for an erection.

 Lidocaine and benzocaine

-Benzocaine and lidocaine help reduce or halt sodium production and interrupt nerve sensitivity.
-This means you’ll feel less sensation or none at all so that you aren’t overstimulated by the sensation of sex or masturbation.
+Benzocaine and lidocaine help block sodium channels so that nerve signals can’t take place.
+This means you’ll feel less sensation or none at all, so you aren’t overstimulated by the sensation of sex or masturbation.

-Some people find this helps them with performance and reduces some anxiety around sex.
+Some people find this helps them with performance and lowers some anxiety around sex.

 Here’s how the costs stack up between each company for common ED medications.